 One of the difficult choices NIST faced was deciding between KYBER, NTRU, and Saber.
 All three were selected as finalists and were very comparable to each other.
 NIST is confident in the security that each provides.
 Most applications would be able to use any of them without significant performance penalties.
-At the conclusion of the second round, NIST stated its intention to standardize only one, as all three were based on structured lattices.
-Issues relating to patents and intellectual property were also a critical factor for this decision during the third round.
-NIST was aware of potential IP claims that could have impacted future adoption of some of the candidates.
-As noted in Section 2.2.3 above, NIST has secured royalty-free licenses to alleviate these intellectual property concerns.
-While any of these finalists would have made good candidates for standardization, NIST has selected KYBER as the only structured-lattice-based KEM to standardize.
-One of the differences between KYBER, Saber, and NTRU is the specific security assumption each relies upon for security.
+At stated at the conclusion of the second round, NIST intended to standardize only one of these finalists, as all three were based on structured lattices.
+Issues relating to patents were a factor in NIST's decision during the third round as NIST became aware of various third-party patents.
+As noted in Section 2.2.3, NIST negotiated with several third parties to enter into various agreements to overcome potential adoption challenges posed by third-party patents.6 One of the differences between KYBER, Saber, and NTRU is the specific security assumption each relies upon for security.
 NIST finds the MLWE problem, which KYBER depends upon, marginally more convincing than the other assumptions like MLWR or the NTRU problem.
-NIST also appreciated the KYBER team's specification, which included a very thorough and detailed security analysis.
-In regards to performance, KYBER was near the top (if not the top) in most benchmarks.
+NIST also appreciated the KYBER team's specification, which included a thorough and detailed security analysis.
+With regard to performance, KYBER was near the top (if not the top) in most benchmarks.

 The rest of the KEM candidates selected (BIKE, Classic McEliece, HQC, SIKE) will all continue to be evaluated in the fourth round.
-Both BIKE and HQC are based on structured codes, and would be suitable as a general-purpose KEM that is not based on lattices.
-NIST may select one of these two candidates for standardization at the conclusion of the
+Both BIKE and HQC are based on structured codes and would be suitable as a general-purpose KEM that is not based on lattices.
+NIST may select at most one of these two candidates for standardization at the conclusion of the fourth round.
+SIKE remains an attractive candidate for standardization because of its small key and ciphertext sizes.
+NIST hopes that further study will continue on SIKE during the fourth round.
+Classic McEliece was a finalist, but is not being standardized by NIST at this time.
+Although it is widely regarded as secure, NIST does not yet anticipate it being widely used because of its large public key size .
+Thus, there is no urgency to standardize Classic McEliece yet.